breadmitch/pdf-downloader/README.md

 A simple Windows desktop utility for finding and downloading PDF links from public web pages.

-This was designed for research workflows where a user needs to collect publicly available report PDFs, such as technical mining reports, from pages that list direct PDF links.
+This was designed for research workflows where a user needs to collect publicly available report PDFs from pages that list direct PDF links.

 ## Features